-I turned out Mikkel wasn't joking, then, at least not intentionally.
+I turned out Mikkel wasn't joking, at least not intentionally.
 An exhaustive Google search (all the way to the second page of the results) showed me several references to "Imperial Pilsner", in fact, according to a blog I can't remember, they seem to be everywhere.

 But what is an Imperial Pilsner, I'm sure many of you are asking?
 A strong Pale Lager with an ABV around 8%.